UncleGravity/penzai/docs/plan-long.md

 **One interface, impls below it.** `transport.zig` (the byte-pipe) is the interface;
 `framing.zig` and `wire.zig` sit on top and are transport-agnostic by construction.
-The implementations differ per side because a client connects/opens and a server listens/accepts: client transports live in `host/transport/`, server transports in `device/transport/`.
+The implementations differ per side because a client connects/opens and a server listens/accepts: client/device-mode entries live in `host/transport/`, while real board server transports live in `device/transport/`.
 The generic compositions are `host/link.zig` and `device/server.zig`.

-**The three transports:**
+**The three device modes/transports:**

-- **`inproc` — RAM loopback, for tests.** A thread-safe in-memory pipe; the device `server.zig` loop runs on a background thread reading/writing it.
-It is a *real* transport (it moves bytes through memory), so `link.zig` and `server.zig` stay completely generic and inproc requires no special-casing anywhere.
-The payoff: tests exercise the genuine `framing` + `wire` + dispatch code path in one process with no hardware.
-(A single-threaded loopback would deadlock — client `readExact` waits for a response the server loop has not produced — so the background thread is intrinsic, and it faithfully models the concurrent client↔server interaction.)
+- **`fake` — host-side no-hardware device.** A test device that runs `device/runtime.zig` on the host with `mem/fake.zig` and `pl/matmul_ref.zig`.
+Full-stack tests should route through the same `Link`/framing/wire path as real hardware, using a RAM byte-pipe and a background server loop, so lowering and dispatch are exercised without a board.
+Narrow runtime tests can call `runtime.dispatch` directly.
-- **`tcp` — the real target.** Socket client (host) and listen/accept server (device).
-This is the working host↔board link for development and for board deployments where penzai runs off-board.
+- **`tcp` — the real hardware target.** Socket client (host) and listen/accept server (device).
+This is the working host↔board link for development and for production-style board deployments: `penzai` runs on the host, `penzaid` runs on the PYNQ-Z1.
 - **`usb` — deferred / no-op for now.** Stubbed so the seam exists, but not implemented.
   When it lands it is libusb bulk transfers on the host (`@cImport` libusb) and a USB FunctionFS gadget on the device (read/write an fd, like a socket).
 Adding it is two files